renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    Make sure your labels do not exceed the maximum character limit specified by the platform you are on.
+    Keep your labels within the maximum character limit for your Git hosting platform.
-    We generally truncate labels at 50 characters except for Gitlab which have a 255 character limit
+    Renovate usually truncates labels to 50 characters, except for GitLab, which has a 255 character limit.

 ## additionalBranchPrefix